KhushalJangid/Codeware-2.0/README.md

 ## :dart: About ##

-Codeware 2.0 is the upgraded version of <a href="https://github.com/KhushalJangid/codeware" target="_blank">codeware</a>, with Multi-tab Editor, Terminal emulation and responsive UI with Light & Dark Mode.
+Codeware 2.0 is the modified version of <a href="https://github.com/KhushalJangid/codeware" target="_blank">codeware</a>, with Multi-tab Editor, Terminal emulation and responsive UI with Light & Dark Mode.

 ## :sparkles: Features ##